-Vickers microhardness (HV) tests were conducted with the equipment of the Pontificia Universidad Javeriana's School of Engineering (digital display microhardness tester model HVS 1000A) with a load of 300 gF for 10 seconds.
-Considering the specifications in ISO 6507-1 and ASTM E384-22, the samples were randomly selected and 3 indentations per sample were made (figure 2).
+The Vickers microhardness (HV) tests were conducted with the equipment of the Faculty of Engineering of the Pontificia Universidad Javeriana, (digital display microhardness tester model HVS 1000A) with a load of 300 gF for 10 seconds.
+Considering the specifications in ISO 6507-1 and ASTM E384-22, the samples are randomly selected and 3 indentations per sample were made (figure 2).
 The data from the measurements of the diagonals of each indentation were analyzed.
-The 3 measurements obtained for each sample were averaged.
+The 3 data obtained for each sample were averaged.
 The GraphPad Prism program was used to perform the univariate and bivariate descriptive statistical analysis.
-Significant differences lower than 0.05 were accepted.
+Significant differences less than 0.05 were accepted.